jamietanna/sarahseewhy.github.io/_posts/2023-01-31-relocating.md

 I'm taking a break from parental leave to drop another quick announcement: I've relocated to Seattle!

-After 12 years living in the UK and 10 in London, my partner and I decided to take a leap of faith and try living on the other side of the Atlantic.
+After 12 years living in the UK and 10 years living in London, my partner and I decided to take a leap of faith and try living on the other side of the Atlantic.

 We're closer to my US family which is amazing, it's a lot of fun seeing them interact with our daughter.